lalelisealstad/mybook-dashboard/README.md

 - most read authors by count, and most liked authors
 - this year in books, total books and total pages. print

+Book Topics and filter:
+filter on rating, populatiry,
+- Get words from summary.
+Show most common words, create that into a dictionary like the topics and use word cloud.
+- book topics tree map

 to-do:
-- Get words from summary.
-Show most common words, create that into a dictionary like the topics and use word cloud. create filter on this: myreads, my want to reads, my rate 5 books, whp books,
+- density

+What to read next section:
     Want to read:
     - top five rated books
     - top five popular books based on rating count

     WPF:
     - top five rated books
     - top five popular books based on rating count

 Other pages:
 - Ai recommend books want to read based on books read
 - using ai to find male or female author

-OLD:
-* Use Google Trends to get the google searches for all the books and WPF in general
-* country auther from wikipedia
-* price from Google Book API
-* Imput your own books into rhe dashboard - see WPF books matching in seniment, see books that are relevant from WPH using the google books api.

 Not doable:
 * Store Data in BigQuery  - no point